-- > Preference will be given to projects that include one or more of the following components: - Efficient use and conservation of water supplies (Public Resources Code § 80010(a)(2)). - Use of recycled water (Public Resources Code § 80010(a)(2)). - The capture of stormwater to reduce stormwater runoff, reduce water pollution, or recharge groundwater supplies, or a combination thereof (Public Resources Code § 80010(a)(2)). - Water efficiencies, stormwater capture for infiltration or reuse, or carbon sequestration (Public Resources Code § 80018). - Preference will be given to those proposals that include the services of the California Conservation Corps or certified community conservation corps, as defined in Public Resources Code section 14507.5 (Public Resources Code § 80016).
+- > Preference will be given to projects that include one or more of the following components: - Efficient use and conservation of water supplies (Public Resources Code § 80010(a)(2)). - Use of recycled water (Public Resources Code § 80010(a)(2)). - The capture of stormwater to reduce stormwater runoff, reduce water pollution, or recharge groundwater supplies, or a combination thereof (Public Resources Code § 80010(a)(2)). - Water efficiencies, stormwater capture for infiltration or reuse, or carbon sequestration (Public Resources Code § 80018).

 VI.
-Proposal Selection
+PROPOSAL SELECTION